voximplant/ios-sdk-releases-bitcode/README.md

 ## Version notice
 Voximplant iOS SDK version does not fully conform to [semantic versioning](https://www.semver.org/).

-The backward compatibility is only garanteed for the patch version.
-Minor version change may include the API changes or a dependency update.
+Backward compatibility is only guaranteed for the patch version.
+API changes or a dependency update will increment the minor version.

 Check the Voximplant iOS SDK [changelog](https://voximplant.com/docs/references/iossdk/changelog) before selecting a version requirement.
 It is recommended to use `exact` or `upToNextMinor` requirements.